 There is no cure for PCOS.
 However, symptoms can be treated, and your health risks can be reduced.

 You should aim to lose weight if you are overweight

 Losing weight helps to reduce the high insulin level that occurs in PCOS.
-This has a knock-on effect of reducing testosterone.
+This has a knock-on effect of reducing the male chemical (hormone) called testosterone.
 This then improves the chance of your ovulating, which improves any period problems, fertility, and may also help to reduce hair growth and acne.
 The increased risk of long-term problems such as diabetes, high blood pressure, etc, are also reduced.

 Losing weight can be difficult.
 A combination of eating less and exercising more is best.
 Advice from a dietician, and help and support from a practice nurse, may increase your chance of losing weight.
 Even a moderate amount of weight loss can help.